district10/blog/_posts/post-0001-pandoc-readme.md

 command-line options.
 The input format can be specified using the `-r/--read` or `-f/--from` options, the output format using the `-w/--write` or `-t/--to` options.
-Thus, to convert `hello.txt` from markdown to LaTeX, you could type:
+Thus, to convert `hello.txt` from Markdown to LaTeX, you could type:

     pandoc -f markdown -t latex hello.txt

-To convert `hello.html` from HTML to markdown:
+To convert `hello.html` from HTML to Markdown:

     pandoc -f html -t markdown hello.html